msisler99/circleci-terraform/README.md

-## Example of using Circleci and Terraform to create and maintain AWS resources when Infrastructure code is Committed to a specific GitHub repository.
+## Using Circleci and Terraform to create and maintain AWS resources when Infrastructure code is Committed to a specific GitHub repository.

 ## General process flow:
 This repository is "linked" to a CircleCi project that monitors for GitHub commits.
 When an artifact is commited to the repository, CircleCi wakes up and performs the following steps: